 Our Peer Support groups provide a safe place for young people to share, understand and give mutual support to other young people who are struggling with their mental health.
-Peer Support provides a confidential place where people can listen to each other without judgement.
-Through sharing and understanding, we create better wellbeing, increased self-esteem and confidence.
+Peer Support provides a confidential place where people can have a chat without judgement.
+By sharing and understanding, we create better wellbeing, increased self-esteem and confidence.

 To arrange a chat

 Call us on 0161 769 5732 between 10am and 2pm or send us an email.